HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 | [Review Material](referral_workflow.html#review-material)|  Referring party (provider, CBO, CP) requests that the patient review a document, usually as a PDF. | ![providericon], ![patienticon], ![ccicon], ![cboicon]  |
 {:.grid}

+In the examples below, it is assumed that the patient has been equipped with the patient application, and authenticated communication between the patient application and the requester has already been established.
+See [Connecting Applications with API Data Sources](connecting_applications_with_api_data_sources.html#patientclient-applications) for more details.

 #### Complete Questionnaire
 Here we provide a detailed view of an interaction between a patient application and a requester (provider, CBO or CPP) for the completion of a questionnaire.